-- 1. The six people are: Edna; the person who brought dinner rolls; the person who suggested a game of beach volley-ball; the guy who gave me a sundress; the person who arrived second; and the person who prefers tiger tail ice cream. - 2.
-The person who suggested going to watch the Benson & Hedges fireworks show arrived immediately before the person who gave me scented candles, who arrived before the person who brought homemade coleslaw en ge ple me

-- 3. The person who loves strawberry ice cream (who did not give me the book) arrived immediately before the person who suggested the great card game of Mao, and sometime after the person who gave me the dress. - 4.
-The person who brought cream soda (not Trish) suggested a theatre trip to see One Bad Apple, but did not give me the gift certificates.
+- 1. The six people are: Edna; the person who brought dinner rolls; the person who suggested a game of beach volleyball; the guy who gave me a sundress; the person who arrived second; and the person who prefers tiger tail ice cream. - 2.
+The person who suggested going to watch the Benson & Hedges fireworks show arrived immediately before the person who gave me scented candles, who arrived before the person who brought homemade coleslaw - 3.
+The person who loves strawberry ice cream (who did not give me the book) arrived immediately before the person who suggested the great card game of Mao, and sometime after the person who gave me the dress.